Causality and Local Daml Ledgers¶

 Conversely, we can reduce an X-consistent causality graph to only the causal dependencies that X-consistency imposes.
 This gives a minimal X-consistent causality graph.

 - Definition »Reduction of a consistent causality graph«

-- For an X-consistent causality graph G, there exists a unique minimal X-consistent causality graph reduceX(G) with the same vertices and the edges being a subset of G. reduceX(G) is called the X-reduction of G. As before, X is omitted if it contains all actions in G.
+- For an X-consistent causality graph G, there exists a unique minimal X-consistent causality graph reduceX(G) with the same vertices and the edges being a subset of G. The graph reduceX(G) is called the X-reduction of G. As before, X is omitted if it contains all actions in G.